atet/virtual/README.md

 [![.img/step06b.png](.img/step06b.png)](#nolink)

 * **Trying to setup the same way as before produced an error!**
-* Looks like we never actually setup the MariaDB database...
+* Looks like we never actually setup the MariaDB database like we did in the previous tutorial
 * **We must shut down and erase** the `nextcloud_container` before we move on:

 > ```